 Be sure to check out more of my festive vegan recipes including my delicata squash boats and vegan quinoa yam stuffing.
 Or some holiday sides including my gluten-free cornbread stuffing, gluten-free stuffing recipe, roasted brussels sprouts, vegan quinoa yam stuffing and yams with bourbon orange sauce.
 My gluten-free shepherd’s pie with creamed corn is another cozy, comforting winter casserole.

 Please don’t be intimidated by the from-scratch soup.
 I have kept the ingredients to a minimum and it takes just a few minutes to mix up.
 If you buy ready sliced mushrooms there is very little prep time.
 If you don’t need a vegan soup, here is my recipe for Creamy Gluten-Free Mushroom Soup.

 Vegan Mushroom Soup

-I elevate this casserole to something a little more grown up than you’re used to.
+I elevate this casserole to something a little more grown up and elegant than the old version.
 The mushroom soup includes:

 Crimini mushrooms are also known as baby portobellos and have much more flavor than white button mushrooms.